-Nikki Haley's stops for Georgia senators caps slew of appearances to help GOP candidates
+Nikki Haley's stops for Georgia senators cap slew of appearances to help GOP candidates

 CLICK HERE TO GET THE FOX NEWS APP

-While speculation is likely to continue into 2021 about what Haley’s next move might be, the former governor appears to be focused on the Georgia races by warning voters about a Democratic Party she says has embraced socialism.
+While speculation is likely to continue into 2021 about what Haley’s next move might be, the former governor appears to be focused on the Georgia races, warning voters about a Democratic Party she says has embraced socialism.

 "The dangerous ideology, which has failed everywhere it has been tried & ruined countless lives, is on its way to becoming the default economic policy of the Democratic Party," she tweeted this week.
 "This terrifying trend threatens the future of every American."